microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/serviceprincipal-addtokensigningcertificate.md

 Namespace: microsoft.graph

-Creates a self-signed signing certificate and returns a [selfSignedCertificate](../resources/selfsignedcertificate.md) object, which is the public part of the generated certificate.
-The self-signed signing certificate is composed of the following objects which are added to the [servicePrincipal](../resources/serviceprincipal.md):
+Create a self-signed signing certificate and return a [selfSignedCertificate](../resources/selfsignedcertificate.md) object, which is the public part of the generated certificate.

+The self-signed signing certificate is composed of the following objects, which are added to the [servicePrincipal](../resources/serviceprincipal.md):
 + The [keyCredentials](../resources/keycredential.md) object with the following objects:
     + A private key object with **usage** set to `Sign`.
     + A public key object with **usage** set to `Verify`.